FOR SALE: ‘Basement house’ Zillow listing goes viral

-DEER CREEK, Illinois (NEXSTAR) – An Illinois house currently listed on real estate website Zillow gives living in a basement a whole different meaning.
-The two bedroom/one bathroom 832 square foot “basement house” captured the internet’s attention this week due to its unique stature.
+DEER CREEK, Illinois (NEXSTAR) – An Illinois house currently listed on the real estate website Zillow gives living in a basement a whole different meaning.
+The two-bedroom/one-bathroom 832 square foot “basement house” captured the internet’s attention this week due to its unique stature.

-Located in Deer Creek, about 25 minutes from Peoria, the home is currently listed at $35,000.
+Located in Deer Creek, about 25 minutes from Peoria, the home is currently $35,000.
 The vast majority of the property lies underground, save for a slab of roof peeking out.

 The listing explains the house is located on a large lot and that home could be “a great home to buy and build a larger home with the spacious lot.
 There are plenty of possibilities.”